Discover universal life insurance.

 What is universal life insurance?

 For many people, universal life insurance is a bit of a mystery.
-You may have heard the name, but don’t know much about how it works or what it costs.
+You may have heard the name, but don’t know how it works or what it costs.
 At SelectQuote, we can help you understand universal life insurance and how it differs from whole life insurance and other insurance types.

 One downside of universal life insurance is the cost.
-Premiums are high—typically much higher than the more popular life insurance option, term life insurance.
+Premiums are typically higher than the more popular life insurance option, term life insurance.
 There can be economic risks associated with universal life insurance when it comes to value, making it one of the more complex insurance products to understand and use.

 Key Advantages of Universal Life Insurance